sudouser777/embedded-redis-server/README.md

 - **Connection**: `PING`, `ECHO`, `HELLO`, `QUIT`
 - **Key-Value**: `SET`, `GET`, `DEL`, `EXISTS`
 - **Legacy**: `SETNX`, `SETEX`
+- **Hash**: `HSET`, `HSETNX`, `HGET`, `HMGET`, `HINCRBY`
 - **Options**: Expiration (`EX`, `PX`), Conditional Sets (`NX`, `XX`)

 ### Connection handling and binding

+- RESP responses are aligned with Redis semantics:
+  - Status replies are used for control responses (e.g., +PONG, +OK)
+  - Bulk strings are used for data payloads (GET/ECHO/HGET/HMGET), including null bulk for missing values
+- On invalid RESP framing (malformed protocol), the server closes the connection to avoid stream desynchronization and preserve pipelining guarantees.
+- The server implements RESP2 and explicitly supports the QUIT command.
+After replying +OK, the server closes the client socket.
+- EOF, connection reset, and broken pipe from clients are treated as normal disconnects and are not logged as errors.
+- The server binds explicitly to the configured host and port:
+  - host=127.0.0.1 or ::1 limits access to the local machine only.
+  - host=0.0.0.0 (default for standalone) listens on all interfaces.
+  - In Spring Boot, the default host is localhost unless overridden via properties.

 - The server implements RESP2 and explicitly supports the QUIT command.
 After replying +OK, the server closes the client socket.
 - EOF, connection reset, and broken pipe from clients are treated as normal disconnects and are not logged as errors.